Our Ambassadors and Advocates

 Fiona Kilby

-Fiona is a mother of two and works at the National Archives of Australia in Canberra, but her passion is trail-running.
-It was on one of her training runs with her coach that Fiona noticed she couldn’t start the timer on her watch.
+Fiona’s passion is trail-running.
+It was on one of her training runs that Fiona noticed she couldn’t start the timer on her watch.
 The next morning, she couldn’t move her arm and a week later, Fiona had a 3.5cm lesion, eventually identified as a stage 4, metastatic melanoma, removed from her brain.
 Skin and eye checks failed to find the source of Fiona’s melanoma.
-Subsequently, further lesions were found and removed.

 Did you know...